Simplifying World Language Sub Plans: A Guide to Streamlining for Emergencies and Illnesses

 1. Leave a Substitute Teacher Folder somewhere on your teacher desk.
 In it, include student rosters, your teacher schedule, building procedures (including fire drill, lockdown, etc.), and any other resources that your sub might need.

 3. In my experience, leaving a movie is never a good idea.
-Subs in my district do not have access to the classroom teacher’s main computer, and having a colleague come in to my room at the start of the day to load the movie is a hassle for everyone involved.
-Coupled with potential tech issues and the likelihood of unsavory student behavior and/or disengagement, you’re better off avoiding the movie option if possible.
+Subs in my district do not have access to the classroom teacher’s main computer, and having a colleague come into my room at the start of the day to load the movie is a hassle for everyone involved.
+Coupled with potential tech issues and the likelihood of unwanted student behavior and/or disengagement, you’re better off avoiding the movie option if possible.

 4. Convert classroom activities or assignments that you did not have a chance to get to into sub activities!
 We’ve all had those activities included in our lesson plans—photocopies made, and everything!—that we simply do not have time to get to for one reason or another.
 These are still valuable, and you can re-purpose them into sub activities.
 Simply put all unused photocopies in your Emergency Sub Bin!